gorango/flowcraft/docs/src/guide/getting-started.md

 ## Your First Workflow

 Let's create a simple workflow with two steps: one node to provide a starting number, and a second node to double it, using Flowcraft's strongly-typed context system.

-1. Create a new file named `simple-flow.ts`.
-2. Add the following code:

 ```typescript
 import { ConsoleLogger, createFlow, FlowRuntime } from 'flowcraft'